mshang/python-elevator-challenge/README.md

     >>> e.run_until_stopped()
     3...
 2...

 If the elevator is called in both directions at that floor, it must wait once for each direction.
+You may have seen this too.
+Some elevators will close their doors and reopen them to indicate that they have changed direction.

     >>> e = Elevator(ElevatorLogic())
     1...